init-13/init-13/README.md

 **-->** Wants to work at a good cultured Product-Based Company.😊

-**-->** Would be exploring Machine Learning, AI, Blockchain, IoT, Cloud Computing next.
+**-->** Would be exploring Machine Learning, Big Data, Blockchain, Cloud Computing next.

 <hr>